-Recent news reports have had a lot to say about screen time for kids, accompanied by headlines that at times seem to contradict one another.
+Recent news reports have had a lot to say about screen time for kids.

 The interest is understandable.
 Because digital media has ramped up so quickly and become so ubiquitous, there are a lot of unresolved questions about young people’s exposure to videos, TV, games and online content — as well as concerns about the potential impacts of screen time on development.